 First-year students who elect to take Criminal Law during the summer before their first-year will receive registration information from the Office of Admissions in May.

 First-year students are assigned a first-year section and registered for their fall classes by the Office of the Registrar in July.
 While first-year students cannot choose their section or classes, students with time-constraints can contact the Office of the Registrar to discuss schedule possibilities.
 We give first priority to placing students with documented disabilities or health concerns but also consider the needs of students with child-care, commute or job constraints.

-Part-time students (and full-time students who have deferred Torts) must take Torts during their second summer.
+Part-time students (and full-time students who have deferred Property) must take Property during their second summer.
 They will be registered for the class by the Office the Registrar.
-Students enrolled in Torts may not take any upper level classes during the summer.
+Students enrolled in Property may not take any upper level classes during the summer.
 Students who have completed all first-year courses are eligible to enroll in upper level courses during their second summer.

 First-year students are automatically in good standing and eligible to enroll for first-year courses unless it becomes mathematically impossible to achieve a minimum GPA of 2.00 by the end of their first year.

 A restriction may be placed on your account if you have a past due balance with the law school Business Office or any other campus office.
 Restrictions are also placed on your account if you failed to validate for the current semester or if you have not yet turned in an official undergraduate transcript.
 All of these restrictions will prevent you from registering.
 You can check your restrictions by logging onto SUOnline, going to the student menu and checking Student Restrictions.

 Students are responsible for knowing the dates, times and deadlines for registration.
 Students who miss a registration appointment are not guaranteed the registration priority they would have received at their assigned appointment time.
 Students who miss a lottery deadline are not guaranteed inclusion in the lottery.